 Hon.
-Margaret Mbote: Thank you, Mr. Speaker, for giving me this chance to support this Motion.
+Margaret Mbote: Thank you, Mr. Speaker, for giving me this chance to support this motion.
 Thank you very much, my colleague, Hon.
-Kabiro Mbugua for bringing such an important Motion to this

-Assembly.
-I think a lot has been said because with trees we have everything.
-We have water, good environment and many things that I will not even repeat.
+Kabiro Mbugua for bringing such an important motion to this assembly.
+I think much has been said because with trees we have everything.
+We water, good environment and many things that I will not even repeat.

-What I would probably add, is that when trees are planted, it is also good to come up with a policy that each person should take care of those trees especially in schools all students and head teachers should see to it that trees are taken care of.
+What I would probably add, is that when trees are planted, it is also good to come up with a policy that each person to take care of those trees especially in schools all students and headteachers should see to it that trees are taken care of.
 Residents should take care of the trees because once they are planted sometimes they are destroyed by animals; nobody takes care of them.
 I think it is also good to emphasize that when trees are planted, we should take care of them.
 I stand to support.